Six Things to Do With an Abundance of Basil

 - 3/4 cup extra virgin olive oil

-- In the bowl of a food processor, puree garlic and salt until a paste if formed.
-Add pine nuts and basil and process until a fine paste formed.
+- 1. In the bowl of a food processor, puree garlic and salt until a paste is formed.
+Add pine nuts and basil and process until a fine paste is formed.

-- With motor running, add vinegar and then slowly add oil in a thin stream until the mixture is emulsified.
+- 2. While continuing to process the puree, add vinegar and then slowly add oil in a thin stream until the mixture is emulsified.
 Taste and adjust seasoning.

 Basil Anchovy Dipping Sauce